jtod/Sigma16/docs/src/userguide/userguide.md

 the processor, these two register updates are genuinely simultaneous: they happen during the same clock cycle, at exactly the same time.

-The instruction format is EXP1.
-As there is no operand, every rfi instruction has the same machine language representation: e000.
+The instruction format is EXP2.
+As there is no operand, the d field is ignored and the second word of the instruction is omitted.
+Thus every rfi instruction has the same machine language representation: e000.
 The fields are op, d, ab; op=14 to indicate EXP format, d=0 because it is unused, and ab=0 because this is the secondary opcode of rfi.

 This instruction is privileged.
 Since the instruction changes the status register, it can be used to perform a context switch.